 As competences become more varied and complex, the more disembodied must the information processing be, i.e. disconnected from current sensory and motor signals (while preserving low level reflexes and sensory-motor control loops for special cases).

-This may have been a precursor to mathematical abilities to think about transfinite set theory and high dimensional vector spaces or modern scientific theories.
-E.g. Darwin's thinking about ancient evolutionary processes. was detached from particular sensory-motor processes.
+This may have been a precursor to mathematical abilities to think about transfinite set theory and high dimensional vector spaces or complex modern scientific theories.

+E.g. Darwin's own thinking about ancient evolutionary processes. was detached from his particular sensory-motor processes at the time!
 This applies also to affective states, e.g. compare being startled and being obsessed with ambition.

-The fashionable emphasis on embodied cognition may be appropriate to the study of organisms such as plants and microbes, or even insects, but evolved intelligence increasingly used disembodied cognition, most strikingly in the production of ancient mathematical minds.
-(Compare Kirsh[16]).
+The fashionable emphasis on "embodied cognition" may be appropriate to the study of organisms such as plants and microbes, and perhaps insects, but evolved intelligence increasingly used disembodied cognition, most strikingly in the production of ancient mathematical minds.
+This led to new complexities in processes of epigenesis (gene-influenced development).

-Figure 2.
-Cascaded, staggered, developmental trajectories proposed in [3].
+Figure WAD:

+Figure EPI:

+Cascaded, staggered, developmental trajectories, with later processes influenced by results of earlier processes in increasingly complex ways.
+Proposed by Chappell and Sloman 2007[3]

 Early genome-driven learning from the environment occurs in loops on the left.
 Downward arrows further right represent later gene-triggered processes during individual development modulated by results of earlier learning via feedback on left.

 (Chris Miall suggested the structure of the original diagram.)